jureslak/magisterij/README.md

-# magisterij
+# Magisterij
-My Master's thesis
+My Master's thesis to be.

+Jure Slak